Slow Food vs. Fast Life

 CH: Finally, please talk about important present and future activities of Slow Food—what are some projects already underway or soon to begin that our readers may not know about?
 Are there ways they can become involved?
 Since Transitions Abroad’s emphasis is on practical, usable information that helps readers learn more about other cultures through direct involvement (working, studying, living), could you mention other favorite forms of cultural immersion?

-CP: Our biggest events this year are the Salone del Gusto and Terra Madre, to be held in Turin, Italy.
+CP: Our biggest events this year is the Terra Madre: Salone del Gusto, to be held in Turin, Italy.
 Terra Madre, first staged in 2004, is Slow Food’s groundbreaking world meeting of food communities, joining together thousands of producers of good, clean, and fair food from all over the world.
-At Terra Madre 2006 the focus was on the relationships within the food communities between producers, cooks, researchers, and academics.
+At Terra Madre the focus was on the relationships within the food communities between producers, cooks, researchers, and academics.

-The Salone del Gusto comprises a huge market, an enoteca, taste workshops, Slow Tour culinary excursions, lectures, conferences, and a “Theater of Taste” in which famous chefs cook for the public.
+The Salone del Gusto comprises a huge market, an enoteca [for wine tasting], taste workshops, Slow Tour culinary excursions, lectures, conferences, and a “Theater of Taste” in which famous chefs cook for the public.
 It’s the biggest event of its kind in the world and is not to be missed for anyone interested in exploring the pleasures of the palate.

 Next year, we’ll be staging Cheese, our dairy product showcase, in Bra, and Slow Fish, an exhibition that brings together fishing communities to debate and explore solutions for the responsible enjoyment of seafood, in Genoa.